divya661/play-store-market-analysis/README.md

 ```
 pip install -r requirements.txt
 ```
-5) Open the jupyter notebook and run the file 'notebook.ipynb'
+5) Open the jupyter notebook and run the file `notebook.ipynb`